sedouard/AzureDevopsLabs/CI/README.md

 ## Atlassian

-Atlassian is a complete Cloud DevOps platform.
+Atlassian is a Cloud DevOps platform.
 Atlassian offers a host of rich Devops and Application Lifecycle Management tools such as:

 - Source Control with Bitbucket
 - Continuous Integration Builds and Deployments with Bamboo